bitfocus/companion-module-yamaha-rcp/HELP.md

 ## Yamaha Simple Control Protocol

-**Available for the following Yamaha Pro Audio Devices**

-* CL1/3/5
-* QL1/5
-* TF1/3/5
-* TF-Rack (TF Firmware V3.0 or Later)

-**Available commands**

-* All available SCP "set" commands
-* Recall Scenes

-Looking to add other functions such as macros and USB playback and whatever else!

-Many thanks to Jack Longden for starting this off and inspiring me to continue.

 Please visit http://www.checkcheckonetwo.com for help, discussions, suggestions, etc.

 *Andrew Broughton*

 ---

-**REVISION HISTORY**

-v1.1.0  Initial Commit

-        To Do:          QL/TF testing

-v1.1.1  Bug Fixes

-        Fix:            Custom Fader Bank values corrected
-        Enhancement:    Custom Fader Bank dropdown for channel names
-        Enhancement:    Dropdown for channel colors

-v1.1.2  Bug Fix

-        Fix:            Crash on unknown command in QL
-        Enhancement:    Add QL-specific commands

-v1.1.3  Bug Fixes and Enhancements

-        Fix:            Values for certain parameters off by 1 Feedback could get out of sync
-                        Code fixups
-        Enhancements:   Sorted actions so they're grouped together

-v1.1.4  Enhancements

-        Polling for Feedback
-        More TF5 commands

-v1.2.1  Re-Write

-        Re-Written in ES6 style (no self, use classes and inline functions) Separated upgradeScripts to separate file
-        Fixed global variables
-        More accurate feedback tracking

-v1.2.2  Bug Fixes

-        Changed feedback to work more like other modules Fixed Action names

-v1.2.3  Enhancement

-        Added "My Channel" to the config page to allow default channel selection without re-creating buttons

-v1.3.1  Enhancement
+**Instructions**

+"MY CHANNEL"

+        This setting allows you to select a channel that will be updated in any actions that choose "My Channel" as the channel number instead of CH 1 CH 2 etc. Using this means that you can create a layout that can have a specific channel on many buttons that can be changed at any time.
+Useful when things move around from show to show, and then you don't have to change settings on a bunch of buttons.

+MACROS ("Learn" function)

+        This will only work while connected to a console.

-        Macros!
-Add a Macro Button to record operations from the console or button presses on the SD Drag the "Record Macro" Preset to your page, press it to start recording, do stuff, then press it again to stop recording.
-Go back to your presets and there's a new "Macro x" button that you can drag to your page.
+        Drag the "Record Macro" Preset to your page, press it to start recording, do stuff, then press it again to stop recording.
+Go back to your presets and there'll be a new "Macro x" preset that you can now drag to your page.

-v1.3.2  Bug Fixes

-        Macros with negative values not played back correctly Multiple Record Macro Buttons would appear in certain situations
+        New Macros will disappear when you restart companion, so make sure you drag the ones you want to keep onto a button!

+        Don't forget that you can create a macro by pressing a SD button that already has actions on it while a console is connected.
+        The new Macro will have those commands in it as well as any you added before you pressed the button or after!

+DYNAMIC CHANNEL PARAMETERS

+        If you add name, color or icon feedback for a button, (e.g. InCh/Label/Name or DCA/Label/Color), the module will pull the name, color or icon from the matching channel and change the button text, color or image accordingly.
+        (images are not yet implemented)